IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

 ```

 See [the jest documentation](https://jestjs.io/docs/en/cli) for all the options you can use to further configure `jest`.

+## Encrypting secrets
+To run integration tests within a Travis build, you'll need to encrypt the file containing the
+required external configuration properties.
+For details on how to do this, please see [Encrypting Secrets](EncryptingSecrets.md).

 # Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that: